hi-anki/learn-x86_64-assembly/README.md

 Which assembler?
   - GNU `as`

+Code editor (IDE)?
+  - I prefer VSCode, but it doesn't matter which IDE you use.

 What are the prerequisites?
   - Basic mathematics (addition, subtraction, multiplication, division)
   - Understanding of basic programming concepts (variables, data types, size, control flow, iteration, functions, arrays and strings) in at least in python or C. If any other language, no problem.